Made in India. Tested at NAF, IIT Kanpur

 Are Bakeries Really Major Polluters?

 Not exactly.
-According to System of Air Quality and Weather Forecasting And Research (SAFAR),
+According to System of Air Quality and Weather Forecasting And Research (SAFAR), key air pollutant sources are:

 • Vehicular Emissions: Approximately 30.5% of PM2.5 emissions, as per SAFAR's 2019–20 analysis